grouchycoterie/readme/README.md

 Hi, Welcome to Indeed University.
 IU is an incredible opportunity to jumpstart your career at Indeed.
 I am so excited to have you here.

 This document is to improve our working relationship.
-This is my first experience as manager.
+This is my first experience as a manager.
 Much of this is new to me.
 My hope is that this document will help give you an idea of what to expect with me as your IU lead.

 # My Job(s)
 As an IU Lead, my goal is for you to grow professionally over the course of IU.